falseaxiom/cgbot/readme.md

 There are several components that come together to make CGTA work:

 ### 1. Post archive
 I transcribed the Fall 2022 Piazza and Spring 2023 Ed archives for CIS 4600/5600: Interactive Computer Graphics, as well as the Fall 2022 Piazza archive for CIS 4620: Computer Animation, and stored them in .txt files organized by class > category > semester under the `data` folder.
-For the most part, you don't have to worry about these these, and you definitely shouldn't edit them, but you can look at them if you're curious.
+For the most part, you don't have to worry about these, and you definitely shouldn't edit them, but you can look at them if you're curious.

 ### 2. System prompt
 There's another file in the `data` folder that isn't strictly data--rather, it's the system prompt for the OpenAI API to use (in the `playground` subfolder).
 Instead of asking plain vanilla ChatGPT to answer the students' questions, this system prompt is necessary to ensuring the answer only contains information relevant to the scope of the course.
+As with the post archive, you can take a look, but don't touch!

 ### 3. Python files
 Then, there are three Python files that do most of the heavy lifting: